erasmus-without-paper/ewp-specs-sec-rsa-aes128cbc/README.md

 [this GitHub thread](https://github.com/erasmus-without-paper/ewp-specs-architecture/issues/26).
 Here's a quick summary of this thread:

+ * We wanted our encryption scheme to fit neatly with our current architecture.
- * We needed a simple way to encrypt data for a **single recipient**, given his RSA public key.
+   In particular, we needed a simplest way to encrypt data for a **single recipient**, given his RSA public key.

  * **We didn't** need to authenticate the sender, nor to verify the integrity of the data being sent (because EWP Network already made use of some